Itinerant electron metamagnetism for lattices with van Hove density-of-states singularities near the Fermi level: Results

 \section{Results}

-In this Section, the itinerant metamagnetic transition is investigated for the above-mentioned DOS's using numerical solution of Eqs. (\ref{eq:main_eqiations:n}--\ref{eq:main_eqiations:m}).
-Eq.~\eqref{eq:F_HFA} is used to determine the solution $m = m_i(T,n,h)$ with minimal free energy $F(T,n,h|m)$ for particular $T$ and $h$.
+In this section, the itinerant metamagnetic transition is investigated for the above-mentioned DOS's using numerical solution of Eqs. (\ref{eq:main_eqiations:n}) and (\ref{eq:main_eqiations:m}).
+Equation~\eqref{eq:F_HFA} is used to determine the solution $m = m_i(T,n,h)$ with minimal free energy $F(T,n,h|m)$ for particular $T$, $n$ and $h$.